SERRVIEX/SimpleSpritePacker/README.md

 ```

 ### Actions.
-1. Process - pack in an atlas.
+1. Pack - pack in an atlas.
 2. Export - save output texture.

 ```